Table of Contents

 There is always a basic insurance included, therefore an additional insurance is not mandatory.
 I do recommend getting an extra insurance for flat tyres as you will be driving a lot of miles and a new tyre will cost you 50 Euro’s at least.
 The additional insurance costs will be well worth it.

-At the airport you will find all the international car rental companies like Europecar, Hertz and Avis.
+At the airport you will find all the international car rental companies.
 If you are departing again from Madrid, ask if you can drop of the car at their airport office.
 If not, you can always drive to Barcelona from Madrid and add some extra kilometers to this Spain Road Trip.

-10 days in Spain – The Spanish Culture
+10 days Road Trip to Spain – The Spanish Culture

 Now that you are ready to spent 10 days in Spain, it is time for a quick lesson in Spanish culture and customs!
 These important tips will come in handy when you are traveling through the small country-side towns and you want to meet the local people.
 Also keep in mind the Spanish Traffic Rules and Toll roads to make your travels as smooth as possible.